amgarton47/CS62data-structures/BinaryTree/project/README.md

    2. Implement the (almost as simple) `height` method, by a similar recursive descent.
 But keep in mind:
-      * we have defined height to be the depth of the tree, below its root.
-        The height of a single node is 0.
+      * we have defined height to be the number of edges between the root and the bottom-most node.
+Thus height of a single node is 0.
       * the left and right sub-trees of a node may be of different heights.
         The `height` method should return the maximum depth.